Ellydhore/Final_Project_Socket/src/main/java/com/example/final_project_socket/readme.txt

  the following dependency in your pom.xml file.
  (See link: https://mvnrepository.com/artifact/com.mysql/mysql-connector-java/8.0.0).

  Make sure to require and import sql class properly

-[2] Database Schema (Update this info for every system or database!)
+[2] To configure MySQL entries, including the database root and password, refer to the MySQLConnect class.

- Create a new database and name it 'dbyapper'.
+[3] Database Schema (Update this info for every system or database!)
- Create a table called 'tblusers' with 4 attributes accountID (INT)(PK), username (VARCHAR) password (VARCHAR) and, is_online (BOOL)(DEFAULT VALUE FALSE).
+ Create a new database named 'dbyapper' or configure it in the MySQLConnector class.

-[3] SQL entries in case you want to configure DB root and password.
-Check MySQLConnect class.
+ If you do not have a copy of the database, uncomment the code in the Main class that creates the necessary tables.

 -------------------------------------------------------------------------------------
 !!
 Socket !!